christiankozalla/intersection-observer/README.md

 # Intersection Observer Example

-The IntersectionObserver API can be used to observe elements dynamically whether intersecting or not.
+The IntersectionObserver API can be used to observe elements dynamically and find out whether they are intersecting or not.

 ## How to use this Example